ethereum/go-ethereum/README.md

 ### ZKTrie Storage

 Another implement for storage trie, base on patricia merkle tree, has been induced.
 It is feasible to zk proving in the storage part.
-It is specified as a flag in gensis, set `config.scroll.useZktrie` to true for enabling it.
+It is specified as a flag in genesis, set `config.scroll.useZktrie` to true for enabling it.

 Notice that currently the snapshot would be disabled by the zktrie implement.